How to ensure your parents retain their independence as they get older

 These are fundamental actions that inspire people to stay healthy in their own home for longer.
 And when the time does come to move into respite care, an aged care facility or a retirement village; the same TPC physio can help to make the transition easier for everybody.

-The Physio Co understands elderly people and the whole team is passionate about improving quality of life wherever home may be.
+The Physio Co understands elderly people and the whole team is passionate about improving the quality of life wherever home may be.